Clemson Tigers football: Georgia Tech

 Clemson's rivalry with Georgia Tech dates to 1898 with the first game being played in Augusta, Georgia.
 Notably, both programs share the privilege of having John Heisman as a former coach.
 It was played in Atlanta for 44 of the first 47 match-ups, until Georgia Tech joined the ACC.
 When the Yellowjackets joined the ACC in 1978, the series moved to a more traditional home-and-home setup beginning with the 1983 game.
 When the ACC expanded to 12 teams and split into two divisions in 2005, Clemson and Georgia Tech were placed in opposite divisions but were designated permanent cross-divisional rivals so that the series may continue uninterrupted.
 In the new system without divisions, they remain as such.
 The two schools are 127 miles apart and connected to each other by Interstate 85.
 This distance is slightly closer than that between Clemson and traditional rival South Carolina (137 miles).
-Georgia Tech leads the series 50–35–2 with Clemson winning the last 8 in a row.
+Georgia Tech leads the series 51–35–2.